ionStici/frontend/3-js/how-js-works/js-runtime-overview.md

 ## The Browser Runtime Environment

-Applications executed in the browser are known as fronend applications.
+Applications executed in the browser are known as frontend applications.

 For a long time, JS code could only be executed in a browser and was used exclusively for creating frontend applications.